marksimpson82/blog/content/blog/2012-11-04-the-fundamentals-of-automated-testing-repeatable.md

 I.e. if threading is used in tests, that test is by default not a unit test.
 You should note that neither the test nor the class under test should be creating threads.

-While there’s nothing inherently wrong about using threads in integration/functional tests, careful decisions have to be made about how to make each test robust.
-Threading is notoriously easy to get wrong and introduces the scope for several classes of bugs you won’t see in single-threaded code.
+While there's nothing inherently wrong about using threads in integration/functional tests, careful decisions have to be made about how to make each test robust.
+Threading is notoriously easy to get wrong and introduces the scope for several classes of bugs you won't see in single-threaded code.

-Here's an example of a test that spins up a thread (again, please do not use this as an example of how to do things, as it’s flawed in several ways).
-I’ve highlighted the lines in the test body that involve threading concerns:
+Here's an example of a test that spins up a thread (again, please do not use this as an example of how to do things, as it's flawed in several ways).
+I've highlighted the lines in the test body that involve threading concerns:

 ```cs
 [Test]